t4th/cortex-m3-rtos/README.md

 - [ ] kernel API tests

 ### Other
-* simple build system with core simulator - Keil uVision
+* simple build system with core simulator - Keil uVision for Windows
 * use ARM Compiler 6 for C++17 compatibility
 * runs on stm32f103ze (no cache, no fpu, simple pipeline)

 ## Implementation decisions
 * tasks should not keep information about life time of system objects created during its quanta time
 * KISS principle, due to educational purpose of the project.
 Simple data structures, linear searches, no bit hacking, no implicit code tricks.
+* HANDLE system similiar to windows win32 (generlized handle to system objects for easier user API)
+* task scheduling made with circular linked list

 ### Scheduler
 * fully pre-emptive priority based multitasking